agilestacks/stack-ml-eks/README.md

 # ML Stack on EKS

 ML Stack is designed to simplify the deployment of [Kubeflow](https://github.com/kubeflow) and additional components on AWS EKS.
 It supports the full lifecycle of machine learning projects: data preparation, model development, training, serving, and monitoring.
+ML Stack is providing essential tools to improve productivity of data scientists, while making it easy for operations to deploy and scale machine learning applications in production.

 ## ML Stack Components